Leaf KYOTO Delivered by Leaf, a local information magazine!

 • Tel.
 075-461-2924 (9:00 - 16:00 *Only during public viewing periods)

-The mountain where the temple is located is covered in cherry blossoms, and the sight of more than 100 cherry trees, including higanzakura (higan cherry), weeping cherry, mountain cherry, and botanzakura (botan cherry), is breathtaking.
+The sight of the mountain where the temple is located being covered in cherry blossoms is breathtaking.
+There are more than 100 cherry trees, including higanzakura (higan cherry), weeping cherry, mountain cherry, and botanzakura, which are at their best for about one month.
+The weeping cherry tree, said to have been hand-planted by Keishoin, will be at its best for about a week around April 8.
 The 300-year-old tree blooms in a solemn atmosphere.

 Yoshimine-ji Temple